FarronF/limerick-council-meetings/meetings/2019/04/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th March 2019.md

 and will inform investment in transport infrastructure and services over the short,

-medium and longer term to promote and encourage sustainable transport use.--- 10
+medium and longer term to promote and encourage sustainable transport use.
+---
+10

 In addition the Castletroy Local Area Development Plan 2018 sets out the Strategy